Advertiser Disclosure

 Consider a Secured Credit Card

 You’ll generally get approved for a credit limit equivalent to the mandatory refundable security deposit, and you’re free to spend up to this amount.
 You’ll make at least the minimum monthly payment each month to keep the account in good standing.
 But you should probably pay more than this amount to improve your credit score.
-It’s equally vital that you get a secured credit card with minimal fees that report to the three credit bureaus – Experian, Equifax and TransUnion – each month.
+It’s equally vital that you get a secured credit card with minimal fees that reports to the three credit bureaus – Experian, Equifax and TransUnion – each month.

 Also, be mindful that some credit card issuers will upgrade you to an unsecured credit card and refund your security deposit.
 However, you’ll need to demonstrate that you can responsibly manage the card for an extended period for this to happen.